-9. Notwithstanding that the arbitration will be binding, if the college or the student loses in arbitration, appeal shall be made in Arizona to a court of competent jurisdiction if permitted by applicable law; otherwise, the appeal shall be made to a three-member arbitration appeal panel.
-That review shall examine the arbitration award for error as described in item four above.
-The notice of appeal must be in writing and served on the other party and on the BBB or the AAA within 10 days of the date of the award.
+8. Notwithstanding that the arbitration will be binding, if the college or the student loses in arbitration, the losing party may seek review from a court of competent jurisdiction as permitted by law.
+In addition to the statutory grounds for review, the review shall examine the arbitration award for error as described in Section 3, above.
+If such review is not available, appeal shall be to a three-member arbitration appeal panel.
+If in arbitration, the notice of appeal must be in writing and served on the other party and on the BBB or the AAA within ten (10) days of the date of the award.
 The notice of appeal must specify those elements of the arbitration award that are being appealed and must contain a statement of the grounds for the appeal.
 Both parties shall participate in the selection of the panel.
 The fees and expenses of the appeal tribunal and the BBB or the AAA shall be paid in full by the appealing party.
-Once the notice of appeal is timely served, the arbitration award shall no longer be considered final for purposes of seeking judicial enforcement, modification, or annulment under the applicable arbitration statute.
-Following the appeal process, the decision rendered by the appellate arbitrators may be entered in any court having jurisdiction and, in Arizona, in the superior court of the state.
+Once the notice of appeal is timely served, the arbitration award shall no longer be considered final for purposes of seeking judicial confirmation, vacatur or modification under the law.